Bill Campbell (rugby union)

-William Alexander Campbell (born 28 November 1961) is a retired international rugby union player who played 26 test matches and vice-captained for 15 for the Australian Wallabies in the position of lock from 1984 until 1990.
-He played 58 matches and captained 26 times (21 wins and five losses) for the Queensland Reds.
+William Alexander Campbell (born 28 November 1961) is an Australian former rugby union player.
+He played 26 test matches for Australia in the position of lock from 1984 until 1990, and was vice-captain for 15 matches.
+He played 58 matches and captained 26 times (21 wins and five losses) for Queensland.
 Peter Jenkins named Campbell as one of the top 100 Wallabies in his book of the same name.
 Campbell ended his rugby career at 29 to further his medical studies and focus on his growing family.